SERVING SIZE: 1/8 tsp

 BonesAches & Pains - General, Cold aggravates pain, Foot cramps, Joint pain, Joint pain in fingers, Morning joint pain, Muscle cramps, Neck pain, Osteoarthritis, Popping/Cracking Joints, Rheumatoid Arthritis, Swollen joints, Tight muscles

-Respiratory HealthAsthma, Bronchitis, Difficulty expectorating, Ear pain/infection, Large amounts of mucus, Mucus Congestion, Mucus/congestion in mornings, Pneumonia, Post nasal drip, Pressure / popping ears, Ringing ears, Runny nose, Shortness of Breath, Sinus Infection, Sinus pain in forehead, Sore throat, Thick mucus, Wheezing
+Respiratory HealthAsthma, Bronchitis, Difficulty expectorating, Ear pain/infection, Large amounts of mucus, Mucus Congestion, Mucus/congestion in mornings, Pneumonia, Post nasal drip, Pressure / popping ears, Ringing ears, Runny nose, Shortness of Breath, Sinus Infection, Sinus pain around eyes, Sinus pain in cheeks, Sinus pain in forehead, Sore throat, Thick mucus, Wheezing, White mucus

-DigestionBloating / distension, Colic / spasm / cramping, Fissures, Frequent Burping, Frequent Hiccup, Gas, irregular digestion, Indigestion / Upset stomach, Irregular/small appetite, Pancreatic Insufficiency, Quickly full / early satiety, Slow, heavy digestion, Tired after eating, Tooth ache
+DigestionBloating / distension, Fissures, Frequent Burping, Frequent Hiccup, Gas, irregular digestion, Indigestion / Upset stomach, Intestinal colic / spasm / cramping, Irregular/small appetite, Pancreatic Insufficiency, Quickly full / early satiety, Slow, heavy digestion, Tired after eating, Tooth ache

 Blood and CirculationBlood thick / Congested lymph, Bluish nail-beds, Edema, Enlarged Spleen, Feet or Ankles Swelling, Headache, Heaviness in heart area, Irregular heartbeat, Low energy, Pins and Needles Hands and Feet, Swollen lymph nodes, Thalassemia Minor, Tingling/Numbness, Water Retention

-SkinBluish Skin, Cold aggravates, Psoriasis, Puffy / swollen skin, Thick, cool skin
+SkinBluish Skin, Cold aggravates my skin, Psoriasis, Puffy / swollen skin, Thick, cool skin

 PoopConstipation, Fullness below belly button, Undigested food in stool